Career Guidance for Students

 It’s not about having all the answers.
 It’s about creating space for better questions.

-Practical resources ideal for group work
+Practical career guidance resources ideal for student group work

 For over 20 years, I’ve worked in careers coaching and employability — including facilitating sessions with students across schools, colleges, and universities.
 Prior to that, I managed a large graduate programme.